Thérèse of Lisieux: Canonization

 The impact of The Story of a Soul, a collection of her autobiographical manuscripts, printed and distributed a year after her death to an initially very limited audience, was significant.
-Pope Pius XI made her the "star of his pontificate".
+Pope Pius XI declared her the "star of his pontificate".

 Pius X signed the decree for the opening of the process of canonization on 10 June 1914.
 Pope Benedict XV, in order to hasten the process, dispensed with the usual fifty-year delay required between death and beatification.
-On 14 August 1921, he promulgated the decree on the heroic virtues of Therese declaring her "Venerable".
+On 14 August 1921, he promulgated the decree on the heroic virtues of Therese declaring her venerable.
 She was beatified on 29 April 1923.

 Therese was canonized on 17 May 1925 by Pope Pius XI, only 28 years after her death.
-Therese was declared a saint five years and a day after Joan of Arc.
+She was declared a saint five years and a day after Joan of Arc.
 However, the 1925 celebration for Therese "far outshone" that for the legendary heroine of France.
 At the time, Pope Pius XI revived the old custom of covering St. Peter's with torches and tallow lamps.
 According to one account, "Ropes, lamps and tallows were pulled from the dusty storerooms where they had been packed away for 55 years.
 A few old workmen who remembered how it was done the last time – in 1870 – directed 300 men for two weeks as they climbed about fastening lamps to St. Peter's dome."
 The New York Times ran a front-page story about the occasion titled, "All Rome Admires St. Peter's Aglow for a New Saint".
 According to the Times, over 60,000 people, estimated to be the largest crowd inside St. Peter's Basilica since the coronation of Pope Pius X, 22 years before, witnessed the canonization ceremonies.
 In the evening, 500,000 pilgrims pressed into the lit square.

 She rapidly became one of the most popular saints of the twentieth century.
-Her feast day was added to the General Roman Calendar in 1927 for celebration on October 3.
-In 1969, 42 years later, Pope Paul VI moved it to October 1, the day after her dies natalis (birthday to heaven).
+Her feast day was added to the General Roman Calendar in 1927 for celebration on 3 October.
+In 1969, 42 years later, Pope Paul VI moved it to 1 October, the day after her dies natalis (birthday to heaven).

+Therese of Lisieux is the patroness saint of aviators, florists, illness(es) and missions.
+Pope Pius XI made her also the patroness saint of Russian Catholics, as he declared her the co-patroness of Sant'Antonio Abate all'Esquilino – which had been attributed to the Russian Catholics – and established Therese's feast day to be celebrated there in the Slavic rite on the anniversary of her canonization on 17 May.